MattPutnam/MTGWebsite/README.md

 Venue: KLT
 ```

+##### Round 1/Round 2/Auditions are happening

+Put an "Announcements" section in `main.yaml` and it will show up on the homepage

 ##### Prodstaff/Cast/Orchestra have been picked

 Add them to `show.yaml`.
 Names must be "Production Staff", "Cast", and "Orchestra" exactly.
 Example: